Empowering Aerospace and Defense engineers.

-Dave Holmes Operations & Technology Director, BAE Systems
+- Dave Holmes, Operations & Technology Director, BAE Systems

-Wind Tunnel Testing
+Aircraft Wind Tunnel Testing

-By simulating an aircraft using computational methods such as Computational Fluid Dynamics (CFD), engineers can mimic the physical domain and run virtual wind tunnel experiments for a fraction of the price.
+- By simulating an aircraft using computational methods such as Computational Fluid Dynamics (CFD), engineers can mimic the physical domain and run virtual wind tunnel experiments for a fraction of the price.
 This allows aerospace engineers to understand the performance of designs in advance, thus narrowing down the right design choices for the prototype stage.

-- As gusts occur at many different winds speeds, flight altitudes, and for differently loaded aircraft, engineers need to manually check 1000s of scenarios – a tremendously complicated task.
+- As gusts occur at many different wind speeds, flight altitudes, and for differently loaded aircraft, engineers need to manually check 1000s of scenarios – a tremendously complicated task.